AHNS 2024 Annual Meeting

 Acceptance Notifications will be sent out on Friday, January 12, 2024.

-The Scientific Program Service and Scientific Review Committee will be responsible for selecting oral and poster presentations.
+The program committee will be responsible for selecting oral and poster presentations.
 Oral presentations will be presented throughout the main scientific session and a short video may be incorporated into an oral podium presentation.
-Accepted abstracts may be published in the Final Program, on the AHNS website and on the JAMA Otolaryngology – Head & Neck Surgery website.
+Accepted abstracts will be published in the Final Program.

-- No Previously Published/Presented Submissions (Encore Abstracts): The abstract submitted must present original work that has not and will not be presented prior to the AHNS 11th International Conference on Head and Neck Cancer.
+- No Previously Presented Submissions (Encore Abstracts): The abstract submitted must present original work that has not and will not be presented prior to the AHNS 2024 Annual Meeting held during the Combined Otolaryngology Spring Meetings (COSM).

-- No Previously Published Submissions/No Submissions Under Consideration For Publication: The abstract submitted must present original work that has not and will not be published or presented prior to the AHNS 11th International Conference on Head and Neck Cancer, and is not currently under review for publication except by permission from the AHNS Program Chair.
+- No Previously Published Submissions/No Submissions Under Consideration For Publication: The abstract submitted must present original work that has not and will not be published or presented prior to the AHNS 2024 Annual Meeting held during the Combined Otolaryngology Spring Meetings (COSM), and is not currently under review for publication.
 The exception to this rule is that a manuscript may be submitted to JAMA Otolaryngology – Head & Neck Surgery for special meeting related consideration only after the abstract has been accepted by AHNS for presentation.
 Manuscripts may not be submitted to any journals for consideration until after AHNS abstract acceptance notification.
-If the manuscript has been submitted to any journal prior to AHNS abstract acceptance notifications, the Abstract Submitter, Presenter and Senior Author will forfeit the privilege to submit, present, or be listed as an author on abstracts for the 2024 and 2025 AHNS Annual Meetings.
+If the manuscript has been submitted to any journal prior to AHNS abstract acceptance notifications, the Abstract Submitter, Presenter and Senior Author will forfeit the privilege to submit, present, or be listed as an author on abstracts for the 2025 and 2026 AHNS Annual Meetings.